New York, New York (Tha Dogg Pound song): Music video

 The music video was filmed on December 16, 1995, in Red Hook, Brooklyn, and at Times Square in Manhattan, New York, and in January 1996 in Carroll Gardens, Brooklyn.
 In the video, Tha Dogg Pound members are rapping around the skyscrapers in New York.
 The video, set in New York City, New York, was also heightened when the set was fired upon after New Yorkers felt they were being disrespected with West Coast hip hop artists traveling to New York City to film a music video there during the East Coast–West Coast hip hop rivalry.
 The music video was originally going to be a dedication to New York City prior to the shooting.
 East Coast rapper The Notorious B.I.G. called up the Hot 97 radio station with Funkmaster Flex and instigated the incident.
 After the shooting, Snoop Doggy Dogg and Tha Dogg Pound filmed scenes kicking down a building in New York.
 It was released for the week ending on February 4, 1996.

 Response

 In response to this song, East Coast duos, Capone-N-Noreaga and Mobb Deep collaborated with Tragedy Khadafi to release a response song named "L.A., L.A." dissing Tha Dogg Pound as a response to the New York, New York music video which showed Tha Dogg Pound and Snoop Doggy Dogg kicking down buildings in New York.
-Tha Dogg Pound responded with the track titled NY '87 featuring 2Pac, DJ Quik, and Deadly Threat dissing East Coast rappers Mobb Deep and Tragedy Khadafi which also featured disses towards The Notorious B.I.G., Jeru the Damaja, A Tribe Called Quest, and Channel Live.
+Tha Dogg Pound responded with the track titled NY '87 featuring DJ Quik, Deadly Threat, and 2Pac dissing East Coast rappers Mobb Deep and Tragedy Khadafi which also featured disses towards The Notorious B.I.G., Jeru the Damaja, A Tribe Called Quest, and Channel Live.
 The track remained unreleased until 2011.